The Celestine Prophecy – James Redfield’s Control Dramas

 Regardless of the control drama that you identify with, this does not define you.
 Nor should it be used to penalize you.

 Instead, it’s the beginning of an awakening.
-Transcending the illusion of control that keeps us enslaved to our more primitive, less spiritual nature.
+Transcending the illusion of control that keeps you enslaved to your more primitive, less spiritual nature.

 Because the underlying assumption of each control drama is that if we can just control people’s behaviors we will be at peace, at rest, and satisfied.
 But if you’re emotional contentment is contingent upon other people’s behaviors then your in for a world of pain and frustration.